Hands-On Fundraising

-So let me tell you a little story.
+Let me tell you a little story.
 One day I was talking with people at a social service organization.
-They complained that they had it so much harder when it came to fundraising.
-An arts organization has all these wealthy donors!
-And they love giving to something they can enjoy themselves!
+They complained that fundraising was so much harder for them.
+After all, arts organizations have all these wealthy donors!
+And they love giving to something donors can enjoy themselves!

 I just laughed.
 Because in all my years in the arts, I usually heard just the opposite.
 “It’s hard to raise money for the arts!
 It’s not like we feed hungry children!”

-So let’s begin by saying that often the grass is greener – or barer – on both sides of the fence.
+So let’s begin by saying that often the grass is greener – or more bare – on both sides of the fence.
 It’s all about your perspective.

 You’re still going to use most of the tools, too.
 A strong case for support.
 Emotional, consistent communication.
 Great donor care.

-But the arts have some unique challenges and advantages.
+However, the arts do have some unique challenges and advantages.

 Challenges